bejaeger/insideout-adventure/README.md

 # AFK Credits

-Welcome to the AFK Credits Project.
+Welcome to the Hercules World Project.